Bankruptcy and family trusts

-When family assets have been placed in a discretionary trust and one of the trustees or beneficiaries files for bankruptcy, the other interested parties may be left wondering where they stand.
+When bankruptcy and family trusts intersect, and one of the trustees or beneficiaries files for bankruptcy, the other interested parties may be left wondering where they stand.

-Establishing a discretionary trust can be an effective way to protect family assets should one of the beneficiaries become bankrupt.
+Establishing family trusts can be an effective way to protect family assets should one of the beneficiaries become bankrupt.

 In doing so, it is crucial that the trust deed is carefully drafted, and that any parties who may be at risk of becoming bankrupt in the future are excluded as directors of any company set up to act as trustee.

-There are many reasons why people choose to set up a trust.
+There are many reasons why people choose to set up a family trust.
 These include: